padraicm/festival_tickets/README.md

-Festival Schedule
+Festival Tickets
 =========

-Multi-day festival schedule with overlapping events at mulitple locations, mobile ready.
+Multi-day festival list of links to tickets , mobile ready.

 =========
 Based on schedule-template by CodyHouse.